Can we actually change the world?

-I’ve read a lot books on writing over the past two years, and a common theme, or a common piece of advice given, is to write what you know.
-I would take that advice even a step further and tell you to write what you’re passionate about.
+I’ve read a lot books on writing over the past two years, and a common theme—or a common piece of advice given, is to write about what you know.
+I would take that advice a step further and tell you to write what you’re passionate about.
 We all have our things, the interests that light a fire in our belly and push us to pursue what we love.
 People’s range of interest can vary from gardening, to art, to space exploration, to math, to horses, to coding, to hospitality, to reading, to mechanics… You catch my drift, right?
 Well, the truth is, knowing what we care about most is often the best place to start on the journey of discovering how we might affect change.
 If we first focus on what we know—on what we are passionate about, it often leads us where we need to be.